 Family Law for Real People

 Do you need a legal representative to advocate for your interests and advise you about your rights in a case involving North Carolina family law?
-If so, you should consult an experienced Greensboro family lawyer from the Law Office of Stephen E. Robertson, PLLC.
+If so, you should consult an experienced lawyer from the Law Office of Stephen E. Robertson, PLLC.
 With over 20 years of combined legal experience, you can count on our team of experienced attorneys to guide you through your family law dispute.

 We have experience handling the following family law issues:

 Helping Families Get Through Their Divorce